-The need for all students to study mathematics is becoming more evident as society becomes increasingly technology dependent.
-In all mathematics courses communication, connections, reasoning, problem solving, and technology are major strands.
-Courses in mathematics are worthwhile not only for students who plan to continue their education in college, but also for those students who plan to enter the work force immediately upon completion of high school.
+The need for all students to study mathematics is evident as society has become increasingly technology dependent.
+Mathematical reasoning, problem solving, communication, connections, and the strategic use of different representations, tools, and technology are major elements in all mathematics courses.
+Courses in mathematics are crucial for students who plan to continue their education in college, and also for those students who plan to enter the workforce immediately upon completion of high school.